 A student must be fever free for 24 hours before returning to school.
 If your child is sent home with a fever, they cannot return the next day.

-Early Dismissals - Students who will be dismissed during the day for previously arranged reasons such as doctor's appointment should follow these procedures: 1.Bring a note from home stating:
+Early Dismissals - Students who will be dismissed during the day for previously arranged reasons such as doctor's appointment should follow these procedures:

-- A. Student's full name - B. Name of parent or guardian requesting early dismissal - C. Phone number where parent/guardian can be contacted - D. Date and time for dismissal - E. Reason for dismissal - F. Estimated length of absence - G. If applicable, permission for students to drive or walk. - 2.
-Present note to office secretary when arriving at school - 3.Parent/guardian will sign student out at the Security Office at dismissal Student Attendance and Course Credit classroom participation means that a student is in class and prepared to work.
+- 1. Bring a note from home stating: - A. Student's full name - B. Name of parent or guardian requesting early dismissal - C. Phone number where parent/guardian can be contacted - D. Date and time for dismissal - E. Reason for dismissal - F. Estimated length of absence - G. If applicable, permission for student to drive to the appointment or walk home. - 2.
+Present note to office secretary when arriving at school - 3.
+Parent/guardian will sign student out at the Security Office at the time of dismissal Student Attendance and Course Credit

 The District believes that classroom participation is related to and affects a student's performance and grasp of the subject matter and, as such, is properly reflected in a student's final grade.
-For the purpose of this policy,
+For the purpose of this policy, classroom participation means that a student is in class and prepared to work.